-We currently own a 156,000 square foot battery and battery systems research and manufacturing facility in Mississauga, Ontario.
-We research in many areas of lithium ion batteries and have developed and patented a number of items in the lithium ion battery area.
-We carry out engineering development at this facility, including assembly of complete battery systems.
-We have operating personnel at our head quarters in Canada, sales personnel in the USA and a sales and engineering representative based in Taiwan.
+The Company researches in many areas of lithium ion batteries and has developed and patented a number of items in the lithium ion battery area.
+Electrovaya carries out engineering development at this facility, including assembly of complete battery systems.
+The Company has operating personnel at our headquarters in Canada and sales personnel in the USA and a sales and engineering representative based in Taiwan.

-Effective April 29, 2015, as a result of the acquisition of Litarion GmbH ("Litarion"), we acquired an advanced automated production plant for lithium-ion electrodes and ceramic composite separators, with a rated capacity of 0.5 gigaWatt hours ("GWh") of electrodes and 10 million m2 of ceramic separators along with all associated intellectual property.
+In 2015, as a result of the acquisition of Litarion GmbH ("Litarion"), the Company acquired an advanced automated production plant for lithium-ion electrodes and ceramic composite separators, with a rated capacity of 0.5 gigaWatt hours ("GWh") of electrodes and 10 million m2 of ceramic separators along with all associated intellectual property.
 The plant is located in Kamenz, Germany and consists of approximately 143,000 square feet of leased manufacturing and warehouse space.

-On January 25, 2018, the Company's wholly owned German subsidiary commenced a voluntary structured insolvency process.
-An Administrator has been appointed who has engaged a Merger and Acquisition specialist to conduct an orderly sale process.
-As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated for the quarter ended March 31, 2018 and the net carrying amount was reflected as a liability of \$5,398 on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.
-The gain or loss will be recognized to profit or loss once the sale process is completed.
+On January 25, 2018, the Company's wholly owned German subsidiary Litarion commenced a voluntary structured insolvency process.
+An Administrator has been appointed who has engaged a mergers and acquisitions specialist to conduct an orderly sale process.
+As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated from the quarter ended March 31, 2018 and the net carrying amount of \$5,398 was reflected on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.